spakin/gosp/examples/README.md

 * [trivial-top.html](trivial-top.html).
 This page first uses `<?go:top` … `?>` markup to import the `fmt` and `io` packages and define a `SayHelloFrom` function.
 Later in the page, it invokes `SayHelloFrom` within `<?go:block` … `?>` markup.

 * [trivial-error.html](trivial-error.html).
 Don't be surprised if accessing this page returns an error message.
 That's what it's supposed to do.
-It invokes `gosp.SetHttpStatus` to return an HTTP Too Many Requests (429) error code.
+It invokes `gosp.SetHTTPStatus` to return an HTTP Too Many Requests (429) error code.
 (Too Many Requests was chosen arbitrarily.)

 * [plain-text.txt](plain-text.txt).
 Go Server Pages do not need to be HTML.
 This example demonstrates that a plain-text file can also include server-side Go code.